djh1997/proj324/docs/index.md

 After this I set the entire screen to one tint, then changed it when I did this I could the the update "wipe" across the screen.

-This will cause issues since I am already at the max spi interface speed
+This will cause issues since I am already at the max SPI interface speed

 ## FOV